code-with-amitk/Code-examples/ds_questions/data-structures/graphs/SpanningTree/README.md

 ## Spanning Tree
 ### **What**
 - Subgraph derived from Graph satisfying these conditions:
-  a.
-There are no cycles(ie it is acyclic), Since it a tree
+  - There are no cycles(ie it is acyclic), Since it a tree
-  b.
-Should connect all vertices with minimum number of edges.
+  - Should connect all vertices with minimum number of edges.

 ### Properties of ST
 - 1 graph can have many spanning trees.